Getting your Wyoming property and casualty license is the first step toward becoming a P&C insurance agent in Wyoming.

 How long does it take to process a property and casualty insurance license application in Wyoming?

-This process typically takes 30 business days.
+It will take up to thirty business days for you to become an insurance agent.
 You’ll receive an email once the Wyoming DOI reviews your application.

 Can I get a temporary property and casualty insurance agent license in Wyoming?